Buhari bids South Sudan’s envoy farewell – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari on Thursday bade the outgoing Ambassador of South Sudan, Paul Molong, farewell at State House, Abuja Thursday.
+President Muhammadu Buhari, yesterday, bade the outgoing Ambassador of South Sudan, Paul Molong, farewell at State House, Abuja.

 Buhari described him as a native of Nigeria after five-and-a-half years in the country.